Author Profiles

 Kate Hoefler

 Kate Hoefler was born and still lives and writes in the rolling hills of Ohio’s Appalachia.
-She is the author of numerous picture books and loves the book-love her work has received at Ohioana: two of her books, RABBIT AND THE MOTORBIKE and COURAGE HATS, were both Ohioana Book Award finalists and Floyd’s Pick Honor books.…Read More
+She is the author of numerous books and loves the delicate tightrope that picture books stand on between the light that is and the light that could be.
+Three of her recent books, Rabbit and the Motorbike, Courage Hats, and In The Dark were Ohioana Floyd’s Pick Honor books.…Read More

 Photo of Edward P. Horvath